aflemm/andrew-website/content/curling-survey.md

 ## I'd like your help

-To discover whether I can create a product that is valuable for coaches while being viable for me to develop and support full time, I'd like to learn a little about you - a potential customer (someday).
+To discover whether I can create a product that is valuable for coaches while being viable for me to develop and support full time, I'd like to learn a little about you - a potential customer.
 The survey below is the first step in this discovery process.
 I'm extremely grateful for you taking the time to help by providing your answers.

 ## The Survey